misken/python_excel_ite/response_to_r1.md

 I didn't choose that.
 Version control is covered in the very first module of the AAP course and students use git and GitHub for the ML module that precedes the EwP module.
 The following sentence is in the original version of the paper:

-"Students are reminded of the importance of version control and we initialize a git repository for our budding package.
-The basics of version control were already covered in the first week of the course."
+> Students are reminded of the importance of version control and we initialize a git repository for our budding package.
+The basics of version control were already covered in the first week of the course.

 Again, the AAP course website main page at [http://www.sba.oakland.edu/faculty/isken/courses/aap/](http://www.sba.oakland.edu/faculty/isken/courses/aap/) contains a detailed topic outline and the reader can see what is covered when.

+The reason that we dive deeper into version control and project folder structure at this point is because we are now trying to create a deployable Python package containing the work we did in the previous three notebooks.
+These things matter in software development and we want to emphasize their importance to the students.

 **Comment 5**